panteLx/python-macro/README.md

 - **Fully customizable** - record any sequence of keyboard actions
 - **Deletable** - remove custom macros you no longer need

-Custom macros can either loop continuously (like the prebuilt ones) or run once and stop.
+Custom macros can either loop continuously, loop a set number of times or run once and stop.

 ## ⚠️ Disclaimer